 - 1. Any amendments to these Regulations will, in consultation with and where necessary upon the approval of the Programme Committee and the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 2.
 Any amendments to these Regulations will not apply to the current academic year, unless it may be reasonably assumed that the amendment in question will not harm the interests of PhD scholarship students. - 3.
-In addition, an amendment may not disadvantage PhD scholarship students with regard to approval granted within the meaning of Articles 3.1 and 3.2 any other decision taken within the meaning of these Regulations concerning an individual PhD scholarship student.
+In addition, an amendment may not disadvantage PhD scholarship students with regard to approval granted within the meaning of Articles 2.1 and 2.2 any other decision taken within the meaning of these Regulations concerning a PhD scholarship student.